Date of Award:

 This thesis work builds upon the theoretical studies and full-wave analysis of radio frequency micro- and nano-electromechanical systems (RF M/NEMS) integrated multi-functional reconfigurable antennas(MRAs).
 This is a part of the overall M/NEMS research efforts performed in the RF NEMS Laboratory at USU, which includes design, microfabrication, test, and characterization of M/NEMS integrated congitive wireless communication systems (fig. A.1).

 The thesis work focuses on two MRAs.
 1) A triple bands patch antenna which can operate at 800, 2400, and 4900 MHz in response to public safety wireless communication systems.
 2) A multi-frequency multi-polarization MRA for wireless personal area networking application (WPAN) operating at 57-64 GHz frequency range

 Yuan, Xiaoyan, "Full-Wave Analyses of Nano-Electromechanical Systems Integrated Multifunctional Reconfigurable Antennas" (2009).
 All Graduate Theses and Dissertations.
-Paper 443.
+443.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .